psibi/psibi.github.io/content/posts/job-watcher.md

 has used, what its last result was, and whether an error is a new failure or the same failure we've already seen.

+It also serves a status page over HTTP, so there's something you can open in a browser and look at, without deploying anything extra.

 I'll walk through the design below, and how we use it in production.

 ## History

-The library started life as application code written by my colleague [Michael Snoyman](https://www.snoyman.com/) as part of a larger application we were working on.
+The library started life as application code written by my colleague [Michael Snoyman](https://www.snoyman.com/) as part of a larger application we were working on: the backend services of a futures trading platform that processed $4bn in trade volume.
+For a system moving that much money, knowing whether a background job was stuck or silently failing mattered a lot.
 When I started working for another client, we ran into the same requirement again, and that's what motivated me to split Michael's code out into a standalone crate.
 We've been using and iterating on the library for the last three years or so, for various